 1951 – Festival of Britain – a national exhibition and fair that reached millions of visitors throughout the United Kingdom in the summer of that year.

-1953 – Commercialization of fibers introduces the concept of ‘drip dry’ and ‘non-iron.’
+1953 – The commercialization of fibers introduces the concept of ‘drip dry’ and ‘non-iron.’

 1954 – Dow Chemical Ltd introduced polystyrene foam.

-1955 – The production started for HDPE (High-Density-Polyethylene) in the UK.
+1955 – The production started for HDPE (High-Density-Polyethylene) started in the UK.

 1956 – Reliant Regal 111, the first commercially successful all glass-reinforced-plastic bodied car, goes on sale.